stefangary/socks/docs/suggested_workflow.md

 + sharing of intermediate results for collaboration is clunky (e.g. which e-mail with which attachment is the right one?
 Did you share all the necessary files?
 Did any files get garbled because your collaborator doesn't have exactly the right version/setup of the software on their computer?).

 ## To address the issues above, I propose the following workflow:
-1. creating a copy of the template on GitHub (from link in Blackboard/e-mail),
+1. creating a copy of the template on GitHub Classroom (from link in Blackboard/e-mail),
 2. pulling your copy of the template to cloud computing resources (all the software is preinstalled and all the data is already there),
 3. putting your own work into the template,
-4. (optionally) pushing changes (at any stage in the work) to GitHub for sharing,
+4. (optionally) pushing changes (at any stage in the work) to GitHub Classroom for sharing,
 5. uploading the final result to Blackboard.

-While perhaps dauting at first, using GitHub will make collaboration much much much easier.
-You can quickly push multiple versions of your notebook (including any error messages) to a space where you control exactly who sees your data.
-All versions are tracked so you can be confident that you know exactly which one is the current version and if you break something, you can display just the differences between versions to compare them and/or revert to a previous version.

-And if you need even more motivation for diving into this workflow, the tools and concepts we use here lie at the core of the Internet as we know it today.
-International teams of scientists and commerical developers use GitHub as one of the *defacto* standards for collaboration.
-The vast majority of artifical intelligence teaching and research is shared via Jupyter notebooks.
-Cloud computing is likely to be the main, and most environmentally responsible, way to interact with large commerical or scientific data sets.
-This is the way things were before COVID-19 and it will continue to be this way even after our massive experiment in remote learning is over.

 ***